 Treatment for dermatitis depends mainly on the cause.
 In addition to self-care (see below), most dermatitis treatment plans include one or more of the following:

-- Application of prescription corticosteroid creams, which are anti-inflammatory.
+- Application of prescription corticosteroid creams, to help settle inflammation

 - Antihistamine tablets, which may help to reduce itching.